After the fall of France in 1940, the United Kingdom braced itself for invasion.

-The German plan was frustrated because they no longer had air superiority, after losing the Battle of Britain.
+The German plan to invade the United Kingdom was frustrated because they no longer had air superiority, after losing the Battle of Britain.

 Later in the war the Home Guard manned the anti-aircraft guns at Holywood and Londonderry but never had cause to go into action.